Article | Last updated: 12/08/2019 | Ministry of Culture

 In response to growing awareness of the links between illicit trade in cultural objects and international terrorism, the UN Security Council has sought to restrict this source of funding.
 In February 2015, the Security Council adopted Resolution 2199, which requires all member states to take steps to prevent the illicit trade in Iraqi and Syrian cultural artefacts.

-In March 2015, by way of initial follow-up of Resolution 2199, Minister of Culture Thorhild Widvey and Minister of Foreign Affairs Børge Brende issued a joint appeal directed at relevant expert institutions, commercial parties, and others, urging both professionals and the general public to exercise due diligence in connection with purchases of artefacts with unclear origins or provenance.
+In March 2015, by way of initial follow-up of Resolution 2199, Former Minister of Culture Thorhild Widvey and former Minister of Foreign Affairs Børge Brende issued a joint appeal directed at relevant expert institutions, commercial parties, and others, urging both professionals and the general public to exercise due diligence in connection with purchases of artefacts with unclear origins or provenance.

 In view of the close connections between illicit trade in cultural artefacts and other types of organised international crime, including the use of cultural objects as a means of payment or as an instrument for laundering the proceeds of crime, UNODC (the UN Office on Drugs and Crime) has adopted guidelines for its efforts to combat cross-border crimes of this kind.
 Measures targeting organised crime may help to limit such illicit trade.
 Norway is actively involved in tackling illicit capital flows and monetary transactions associated with organised crime.